madeline-underwood/arm-learning-paths/content/learning-paths/mobile-graphics-and-gaming/ams/setup_tasks.md

 /<installation_directory>/mali_offline_compiler
 ```

 On Linux, edit your `PATH` environment variable to add the paths to the Performance Advisor executable.
-Add this command to the `.bashrc` file in your home directory, so that this environment variable is set whenever you initialize a shell session.
+Add these files to your `.bashrc` file to make the tools available in every terminal session.

  ```
  PATH=$PATH:/<installation_directory>/streamline